Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 Do pawnbrokers need to comply with AUSTRAC?

 Yes.
 Pawnbroking is a designated service under the AML/CTF Act 2006.
-Pawnbrokers must enrol with AUSTRAC, implement an AML/CTF Program, conduct customer due diligence, and meet reporting obligations from 1 July 2026.
-Source: AML/CTF Act 2006, Table 6.
+Pawnbrokers must enrol with AUSTRAC, implement an AML/CTF Program, conduct customer due diligence, and meet reporting obligations, which are now in effect since 1 July 2026.

 Your obligations

-What does AUSTRAC require from jewellers and precious metals dealers by 1 July 2026?
+What does AUSTRAC require from jewellers and precious metals dealers now obligations are in effect?

-These are the seven steps every in-scope jeweller must complete before obligations commence.
+These are the eight steps every in-scope jeweller must have completed now that obligations are in effect.
 Klyvon generates all required documents automatically.

 Enrol with AUSTRAC by 29 July 2026